Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in

-Since $\Delta p_{a,b}$ represents the $X$'s activity induced change of state probability of $y_{n+1}=1$, and the change is proportional to the synaptic strength which is rather weak in neurophysiological regime (numerically shown in the inset of Fig. \ref{fig3}a), $\Delta p_{a,b}$ should be a small quantity, and Eq. (\ref{eq:TE_in_Pab}) can be expanded with respect to $\Delta p_{a,b}$,
+\end{widetext} Since $\Delta p_{a,b}$ represents the $X$'s activity induced change of state probability of $y_{n+1}=1$, and the change is proportional to the synaptic strength which is rather weak in neurophysiological regime (numerically shown in the inset of Fig. \ref{fig:HH3}(e)), $\Delta p_{a,b}$ should be a small quantity, and Eq. (\ref{eq:TE_in_Pab}) can be expanded with respect to $\Delta p_{a,b}$, \begin{widetext}